 Should pupils or parents/carers be unhappy with any aspect of provision they should discuss the problem with the class teacher in the first instance.
 Anyone who feels unable to talk to the teacher, or is not satisfied with the teacher's comments, should ask to make an appointment to meet the SENCo.
 For a problem that might need time to explore fully, parents/carers should make an appointment rather than rushing the discussion early in the morning before school.
 In the event of a formal complaint parents are advised to contact the headteacher or a governor, if they prefer.
-The Oxfordshire Parent Partnership Service is available to offer advice (see C1 below).
+SENDIASS (SEN and Disability Information, Advice and Support Service) Oxfordshire (formerly Parent Partnership) is available to offer advice (see C1 below).